DilliPotturu/DilliPotturu/README.md

 My engineering work spans the full data lifecycle: from architecting production-grade ETL/ELT pipelines in IBM DataStage and Apache Spark, to migrating legacy Teradata workloads to Snowflake, to building AI-powered tools with LangChain and the Anthropic API.
 I hold two master's degrees in Computer Science and IT Management and am actively expanding into AI/ML Engineering — shipping real projects, not tutorials.

-Currently on a **#100DaysOfPython** challenge: one Python project per day, each solving a real healthcare data or data engineering problem.

 **Open to:** Senior Data Engineering · AI/ML Engineering · Hybrid roles in Minneapolis/St. Paul

 ---